 Essential information when visiting Kuala Lumpur

 Kuala Lumpur is the capital of Malaysia.
-Its modern skyline is dominated by the 451m-tall Petronas Twin Towers and boasts gleaming sky scrapers and colonial architecture.
+Its modern skyline is dominated by the 451m-tall Petronas Twin Towers and boasts gleaming skyscrapers and colonial architecture.
 The city is divided into various districts with its main hub being known as the Golden triangle and comprises of KLCC and china town and Bukit Bintang.
 KL is widely recognised for numerous landmarks, including the Petronas Twin Towers (the world’s tallest twin skyscrapers), KL tower and Batu Caves, which is over 400 million years old.

 Best time to visit:

-Kuala Lumpur is very hot and very humid all year around and you need to be prepared for spontaneous downpours at any point during the day.
+Kuala Lumpur is very hot and very humid all year round and you need to be prepared for spontaneous downpours at any point during the day.
 And night.
 We visited in August and it was hot and humid reaching around 35 degrees in the day time, and we also had a full four hours of torrential rain, so the weather was challenging but not completely unexpected.

 Online research suggests the best time to visit is May to July as the entire country goes through a dry spell.

 Kuala Lumpur is a very walkable city and had it not been a million degrees we would have walked more.
-But the truth is we struggled in the heat being from the UK so we opted for air conditioned cars when we could to preserve our energy and make best use of our time.
+But the truth is we struggled in the heat being from the UK so we opted for air-conditioned cars when we could to preserve our energy and make best use of our time.

 Metro and public transport

 Kuala Lumpur has a great public transport system and its extremely cheap and easy to use.
 You can buy multi pass tickets or single ride tickets and all of the signs are in English and Malaysian so quite easy to navigate.
 Again, we didn’t use the public transport system as we were only there 3 nights and we really wanted to pack in as much as possible but if you are here longer it’s a great option to get around.